 Electric water heaters feature lower recurring maintenance charges, and their extended equipment longevity spreads total costs over more years of reliable hot water delivery.

-Factoring in both regular upkeep commitments and the total serviceable lifespan of each system provides the full picture of ownership costs beyond just upfront pricing.
+Factoring in both regular upkeep commitments and the total serviceable lifespan of each system provides the complete picture of ownership costs beyond just upfront pricing.
 Appliances requiring less long-term servicing and replacement generally offer consumers better lifetime value despite potentially higher initial purchase expenses.

 The Verdict: Which is Cheaper?

 The answer to whether it’s cheaper to heat water with gas or electricity is not straightforward.
-It depends on the current prices of gas and electricity in your area, the efficiency of your selected heater, the installation costs, maintenance costs, and your personal usage patterns.
+It depends on the current prices of gas and electricity in your area, the efficiency of your selected heater, the installation costs, maintenance costs, and your usage patterns.

 Tips for Reducing Water Heating Costs